Dr Catherine Clarissa

 As a nurse by background, I am most passionate about SDG 3 (Ensure healthy lives and promote wellbeing for all at all age).
 I would like to contribute to tackling the global health burden of stroke, particularly in young adults.
 I completed the U21 Global Citizenship Course last year.

-I am open to postdoctoral opportunities that match my research interests, skills and experience.
+I am open to research collaboration and opportunities that match my research interests, skills and experience.
 Feel free to get in touch if you would like to see a copy of my CV.
 I also welcome any questions and discussions for potential collaborations.

 As an intensive care nurse by background, I’ve had a passion for improving the outcomes of critically ill patients.
 My research interests lie in the area of the recovery of critically ill people and young adults' stroke rehabilitation.
 My other interests include: